 You can also change the dictation language with 20 to choose from.
 If English isn’t your first language you may find it easier to dictate in your preferred language and then translate it to English later using the Translate tool.
 In Word you can also access some settings including the ability to turn on Auto Punctuation to help you further, just turn Dictate on and select the setting icon.

 Check out the video below on how to use dictation and voice commands in Microsoft Word:

 Head over to the Microsoft website to find out more, with information and tips on what you can say to get dictate to write what you want, exactly how you want it:

 Found under the Review and View Ribbon in some desktop apps and within Immersive reader in other online apps.
-The Translate tool is available in most Office 365 applications and allows you to easily translate a whole document or just a specific section of it.
+The Translate tool is available in most Microsoft 365 applications and allows you to easily translate a whole document or just a specific section of it.
 With a choice of over 70 different languages, this is prefect for people where English isn’t there first language; making your resources more inclusive.